Instructor: Naomi Tomky

 For new writers, the process of pitching can be confusing and there’s not much information that clearly and helpfully explains what, exactly, a query is, and how it’s the basis of most journalistic writing.
 This class will help demystify the process, specifically with an eye toward publishing food and travel stories.

-In the class, Amanda will teach the fundamentals of pitching food and travel stories to print and digital editors: what format to use, how long a query should be, what information should be included (and what shouldn’t be).
+In the class, Naomi will teach the fundamentals of pitching food and travel stories to print and digital editors: what format to use, how long a query should be, what information should be included (and what shouldn’t be).
 She will also address the question that most often stymies even experienced writers: “What’s the difference between a topic and a story?”

 Students will learn the mechanics of pitching: how to format the email, when to follow up (and when to give up on a publication), and how to continue the conversation with editors after the initial email.
-Amanda will also discuss how to find writers guidelines and calls for submission, and how to break down what they mean.
+Naomi will also discuss how to find writers guidelines and calls for submission, and how to break down what they mean.

 BASICS OF PITCHING CURRICULUM